 Prior to partnering up: SWOT analysis on yourself

 A SWOT Analysis is a component of most business plans which acts as a framework for a company’s place in the industry.
 Its an acronym for “Strengths, Weaknesses, Opportunities, and Threats.”
-When we posted our free business plan template a couple of months ago, we mentioned that it is vital to know what you do best, what you are only good at, and what skill set you might lack.
+When we posted our free business plan template, we mentioned that it is vital to know what you do best, what you are only good at, and what skill set you might lack.
 The four categories sometimes overlap.
 All are important but for the purposes of this article, weaknesses carries the most weight.
 Identifying these is the easiest way to determine whether you need a partner, and if so, whom to seek out.
-A SWOT analysis clearly identifies what you need to know and what skills you could benefit from adding to the team.
+A SWOT analysis clearly identifies what you need to know and what skills you could benefit from by adding to the team.
 With this knowledge, you can choose a stronger candidate to complement your existing skill.
 As the old adage goes, when you know better, you do better.

 Partner up or not to partner up?

 Forming a house flip partnership is much like a merger or acquisition of two companies that we read about in the news.
 The fairly recent notables include Disney and Pixar, Exxon and Mobil, Marriott and Starwood.
-A recent article about the Marriott-Starwood merger sheds some light on just one reason for the two companies decided to merge – combined they offered a better product.
+A recent article about the Marriott-Starwood merger sheds some light on just one reason that the two companies to merge – combined, they offered a better product.
 The article explains that the reward programs for guests would now combine, allowing members access to twice the room selection.
 Also one business offered the top-tier, luxury style hotel which the other lacked, filling in the spectrum of available product for guests.
 You can see that picking the right partner can fill in your weaknesses and make the whole venture stronger.

 Lets say you are a realtor with a real talent for landscape design.
 While anything you touch turns into a botanical garden, you lack interior contracting skills and knowledge.
 If you decide partnering is a good idea, who do you think you should partner with?
 Obviously, you want a partner that makes up what you lack — in this case someone with an eye for interior layout and design, and maybe even a third partner with contracting experience.